 - Invoked in 8-Bit Theater when the Light Warriors encounter an orc zombie.

 - Evil, Inc.'s "Undead Affairs" division once tried sending zombie lobbyists to Congress, six zombies starved to death before they could get them out of D.C.

 - Referenced in Grim Tales from Down Below during the recap of the original show:

 Grim: I do believe that if the world was populated by [Billy's] ilk, zombies everywhere would starve to death.

-Trope namer is from My Life as a Teenage Robot where humanoid brain-eating rock monster comments about Brad's brain after his Idiot Ball what cause him and Jenny get captured.
+- Trope namer is from My Life as a Teenage Robot where humanoid brain-eating rock monster comments about Brad's brain after his Idiot Ball what cause him and Jenny get captured.
 And this is first variant.

 Other Alien: He starved to death with a full stomach.

-In Big Guy and Rusty the Boy Robot, a brain-eating monster begins sucking the intelligence of Quark Industries' scientists.
+- In Big Guy and Rusty the Boy Robot, a brain-eating monster begins sucking the intelligence of Quark Industries' scientists.
 When he goes after Donovan, Quark's Pointy-Haired Boss/Corrupt Corporate Executive, both Donovan AND his monkey try to use this trope in order to escape.
 The monster just shrugs it off, wanting to attack out of dislike.
 In a later episode, Donovan's nephew gains the same brain-sucking powers, but decides against attacking Donovan. ("I crave nutrition, not empty calories!")

-Tuff Puppy: In the Halloween Episode, Keswick reanimated some corpses to have zombies for the holiday.
+- Tuff Puppy: In the Halloween Episode, Keswick reanimated some corpses to have zombies for the holiday.
 He said the zombies would be harmless as long as there were candies for them to eat.
 Otherwise they'd eat brains.
-When Keswick commented Dudley would be safe, Dudley proved the pointing by claiming he didn't understand it.
+When Keswick commented Dudley would be safe, Dudley proved the point by claiming he didn't understand it.